Did you know that children with spinal cord injuries can recover easier and quicker than adults?

 It can also be challenging to assess sensory and motor functions in very young children because they lack body awareness.

 Younger children may struggle to express what they can or can’t feel and might not understand what it means to have reduced sensation.

 Similarly, motor functions like contracting the sphincter might not yet be learned, so complications like bowel dysfunction can be difficult to identify.

-Therefore, it’s essential to work with a pediatric physical therapist that understands these challenges and can effectively communicate with your child for optimal recovery.
+Therefore, it’s essential to work with pediatric physical and occupational therapists that understand these challenges and can effectively communicate with your child for optimal recovery.

 Recovery for Children with SCI

-Recovery from a spinal cord injury is much easier for children than it is for adults because they have higher levels of neuroplasticity.
+Recovery from a spinal cord injury (if it is an incomplete injury) is typically quicker for children than it is for adults because they have higher levels of neuroplasticity.